surfjedi/silverstripe-random-text/README.md

 1. Copy the silverstripe-random-text folder into the same level as CMS
 2. rename it to random-text
 3. make sure you have the sortable grid field module installed
-4. put the following code in which ever page type you want it(or just the main Page.php for all pages): class Page_Controller extends ContentController {
-			//add the below code
-			function RandomText($num=1) {
-				return DataObject::get("TextResource", "", "RAND()", "", $num);
-			}

-		//the rest of your page controller

-5. add this code where ever you want the random text snippet to show up:
+4. add this code where ever you want the random text snippet to show up:

 	<% loop Randomtext %>
 	   <h4>$Title</h4>